Genevieve Gregson: Athletics

 LaCaze competes in the 3000 metres steeplechase event and the 1500 metres.
 She started running when she was nine years old.
 In the United States, she is coached by Paul Spangler.
 In Australia, she was coached by David Howells.
 She has also been coached by Todd Morgan.
 As of 2018, she was coached by Nic Bideau.

 LaCaze finished second in the 2012 Melbourne Track Classic in the 3000 metres steeple chase.
 LaCaze finished first at the 2012 Indianapolis American Milers Club in the 3000 metres steeple chase and first in the 1500 metres race.

 University

 LaCaze accepted an athletics scholarship to attend the University of Florida in Gainesville, Florida, to study Applied physiology and kinesiology.
-At the University of Florida she competed for the Florida Gators cross country and Florida Gators track and field teams in National Collegiate Athletics Association (NCAA) competition from 2009 to 2012.
+At the University of Florida she competed for the Florida Gators cross country and Florida Gators track and field teams in National Collegiate Athletic Association (NCAA) competition from 2009 to 2012.
 She competed in the university-hosted Mountain Dew Invitational held at the Mark Bostick Golf Course in Gainesville.
 She finished fifth at the 2011 NCAA Division I Track and Field Championships in the 3000 metres steeple chase, and second in the 2012 NCAA Division I Track and Field Championships in the same event, both held in Des Moines, Iowa.